vijaybelurkar/eYSIP_2014_Humanoid_Robot/README.md

 Description:
 =============

-This repository is a result of eYANTRA internship 2014 for Humanoid robot project which was done during the course of 6 weeks from 26th may till 10th july.
+This repository is a result of e-Yantra Internship 2014 for Humanoid robot project which was done during the course of 6 weeks from 26th may till 10th july.

 All the Documents and codes related to the Humanoid robot is available in this repository.